About PARS

 Our international learning community

-PARS practitioners love learning and take every opportunity to learn from each other and from practitioners and academics outside the PARS community.
-Explore our current further learning opportunities and get involved - even if you are not a PARS practitioner!
+Explore our further learning opportunities and get involved - even if you are not a PARS practitioner!

 Introduction to the Play Cycle